 Admissions are coordinated by Birmingham City Council.
 The school does not have a fixed catchment area map; instead, places are allocated based on distance from the school gate to the applicant's home (straight-line measurement).

-Families must apply via the Birmingham Local Authority Common Application Form (CAF) by the national deadline of 31 October.
+Families must apply via the Birmingham Local Authority Common Application Form (CAF); for Year 7 entry in September 2027, the application deadline is 31 October 2026.

 Applications